 Tune the CTS

-There are several tuning considerations that you can make for the efficient processing of your CTS token store:
+There are several tuning considerations for the efficient processing of your CTS token store:

 Configure the reaper cache size